bueler/stokes-ice-tutorial/README.md

 # stokes-ice-tutorial

 The Glen-Stokes equations describe the ice in a [glacier](https://en.wikipedia.org/wiki/Glacier) or [ice sheet](https://en.wikipedia.org/wiki/Glacier) as a gravity-driven, viscous, shear-thinning flow.
 This repository contains a practical tutorial on numerically-solving these coupled [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation) using the [finite element method](https://en.wikipedia.org/wiki/Finite_element_method).
-The [Python](https://www.python.org/) programs here are relatively-short and only solve idealized problems; we do not use observational data on glaciers.
+The [Python](https://www.python.org/) programs here are relatively-short and only solve idealized problems; we do not use any observational data from real glaciers.

 <p align="center">
 <img src="slides/figs/stokesequations.png" width="400" title="the Stokes equations for ice flow" />